78 Wall St.

 Visit the Community Garden

-In the Community Garden we let milkweed and other native flowers grow.
-This provides habitat for monarch butterflies and other beneficial pollinators.
+Grow Amsterdam NY will include space in the Community Garden for milkweed and other native flowers to grow.
+This provides a habitat for monarch butterflies and other beneficial pollinators.
 Read more about the Monarch Joint Venture to help conserve Monarch Butterflies and build habitats in the city.

 Senior Citizen Outreach